rcoh/rcoh-dot-me-v2/content/posts/hash-map-survey.md

 ## Java

 **Scheme:** Chaining, with linked lists that convert into TreeMaps when the length of lists > 8.
+This conversion is most helpful if either:

+  - K implements `Comparable<>`
-This conversion is most helpful if K is comparable or if the hash codes collide but are not identical.
+  - The hash codes collide mod the table size but are not equal.

 **Growth rate:** 2x.
 The number of slots is always a power of 2